Port Mellon

 Port Mellon is a settlement in British Columbia, Canada, located within the territory of the Squamish Nation, and part of West Howe Sound, Electoral Area F within the Sunshine Coast Regional District (SCRD).
 Port Mellon is the home to the region's largest employer, the Howe Sound Pulp & Paper Mill.

 While Port Mellon does not have a commercial district, amenities are available a short drive away in Gibsons, British Columbia.
 Metro Vancouver is accessible via the nearby Langdale Ferry Terminal.

 Nearby Tetrahedron Provincial Park is a popular location for hiking and camping.

 The settlement was named for Captain Henry Augustus Mellon who came to Vancouver in 1886.

+Mill Closure

+On August 20, 2026, Domtar announced the "indefinite idling" of the pulp mill, citing "reduced demand from Asia, unprecedented and sustained poor pricing for pulp globally, and a decline in affordable domestic [fibre]".